Tapping – what is it you wonder? You’re about to find out!

 Reversing my car out of a tight parking space, I spun my neck around to see behind me.
 As I did so, I felt the ‘twang’ of my neck and shoulder muscles screaming out against the sudden movement.
 An old neck injury, which had previously seen me in a surgical collar for quite some time, had decided to reintroduce itself.

-My neck and shoulders hurt like fury and my breast pain seem to pale into insignificance beside this new injury.
+My neck and shoulders hurt like fury and my breast pain seemed to pale into insignificance beside this new injury.
 Stunned by the pain, I knew my best choice was to get to Phillip, my osteopath, as quickly as possible.
 Luckily, he was available later that afternoon.

 The Acupuncture Treatment